 The art of chocolate is a precise one, as dependent on great technique as it is on good ingredients.
-The difference between a well-made bonbon and a middling confection is slight, and experts spend years learning the tricks of the trade.
-We’ve pulled seven of the best techniques from the experts on Great Chocolate Showdown to demonstrate the proper way to melt, stir and form your next chocolate creation.
+The difference between a well-made bonbon and a middling confectionary is slight, and experts spend years learning the tools of the trade.
+We’ve pulled seven of the best techniques from the experts on The Great Chocolate Showdown to demonstrate the proper way to melt, stir and form your next chocolate creation.

 To start with, the melting stage is key to that signature snap when you bite or break into that perfect piece of chocolate.
 After the initial melting process using a glass bowl over barely simmering water (or short bursts in the microwave), small pieces of chocolate (or seeds) are added to quickly cool down the chocolate to a specific temperature.
 After the chocolate is warmed up again with a quick stint on the double boiler, it’s ready to be used for chocolate garnishes.

 After that tempered chocolate is prepared, wonderful things can happen using everyday items such as leaves (paint the chocolate on the reverse side to get the vein details in), bubble wrap (rest it on dowels to give some ridges and texture) and balloons (get a tulip shaped cup by dipping clean balloons at an angle into swirled chocolate, then popping them with a straight pin).

 Take a look at Food Network Canada star Anna Olson’s method for decorative chocolate forming.

 Panning, or coating candy or nuts in thin layers of chocolate, gives gilded results with minimal effort.
 You can use any type of chocolate, but the ruby variety, with its pinkish hue and fruit notes, are a perfect pairing for grapes or nuts.
 In a large round container, drip the chocolate over whatever you want to coat and swirl it around until an even layer of chocolate is applied.